twylie/virosearch/README.md

 4. **trim_adapter_sequences**

 *OPTIONAL STEP*: The paired FASTQ files are adaptor trimmed in this step.
 Reads will be trimmed for adaptor, sequences will be trimmed/revised based on end-quality, reads will be filtered based on the percent of N’s allowed post-trimming, and too-short reads will be removed.
 This step is run by default; however, providing the `--no-trim` flag will skip over this step in the pipeline.
-See [Arguments](https://github.com/twylie/virosearch#varcallpe-arguments) for related options.
+See [varcallpe Arguments](https://github.com/twylie/virosearch#varcallpe-arguments) for related options.

 5. **filter_low_complexity**

 *OPTIONAL STEP*: The paired FASTQ files are evaluated for low-complexity in this step.
 Low-complexity bases are "hard masked" as N’s in this step.
 Reads will also be filtered based on the percent of Ns allowed post-trimming.
 This step is run by default; however, providing the `--no-lcf` flag will skip over this step in the pipeline.
-See [Arguments](https://github.com/twylie/virosearch#varcallpe-arguments) for related options.
+See [varcallpe Arguments](https://github.com/twylie/virosearch#varcallpe-arguments) for related options.

 6. **repair_fastq**